What Trump Has Done With Social Security So Far

 • Evaluate reinstatement of SSA’s civil monetary penalty program

 The memo states that all non-citizens who have authorization to work in the U.S. must pay all of the existing Social Security and Medicare taxes, and may be able to draw benefits from those systems if they meet the eligibility requirements.
-In addition to other factors, permanent residents that are non-citizens have a 5-year residency requirement to access Medicare.
+In addition to other factors, permanent residents who are non-citizens have a 5-year residency requirement to access Medicare.

 Read: Return to Your Home Country to Retire: Repatriation Retirement